Teldu/Virtual_Instrument/README.md

 All files need to be in a folder called Virtual_Instrument.
 TURN APP SANDBOX OFF OR APP WILL CRASH

-If these two requirements are fulfilled, you should be able to run it with play button at top left (Build and run current scheme)
+If these requirements are fulfilled, you should be able to run it with play button at top left (Build and run current scheme)

 Other notes/Known Issues: